-Related Majors: Environmental Studies, Neuroscience
+Related Majors: Environmental Studies and Sustainability, Neuroscience

-Related Minors: Neuroscience, Environmental Studies
+Related Minors: Forensic Science, Neuroscience, Environmental Science and Sustainability

 All members of the biology faculty maintain active student-faculty research programs and almost seventy percent of biology majors conduct undergraduate independent research during their time at Wesleyan.
 Most of these student researchers present their results at regional or national scientific meetings.
 Much of this research is conducted in our Munroe Science Center, a state-of-the-art facility that includes modern teaching laboratories, fully equipped research laboratories, multiple ancillary support spaces including a greenhouse, multi-species animal colony, cell culture facility, neurophysiology lab, and microscopy room.
 One hundred wooded acres of the Wesleyan Arboretum and Foster Lake provide an additional wealth of field study sites.
 Wesleyan students can engage in community service through The Center for Women in Science and Technology.